-Muscle tissue has four main properties: Excitability (ability to respond to stimuli), Contractibility (ability to contract), Extensibility (ability to be stretched without tearing) and Elasticity (ability to return to its normal shape).
-Based on certain structural and functional characteristics, muscle tissue is classified into three types: cardiac, smooth and skeletal.
+Muscle tissue has four main properties: Excitability (ability to respond to stimuli), Contractibility (capacity to contract), Extensibility (ability to be stretched without tearing) and Elasticity (ability to return to its standard shape).
+Based on specific structural and functional characteristics, muscle tissue is classified into three types: cardiac, smooth and skeletal.

 Cardiac muscle tissue forms the bulk of the wall of the heart.
-Like skeletal muscle tissue, it is striated (the muscle fibers contain alternating light and dark bands (striations) that are perpendicular to the long axes of the fibers).
+Like skeletal muscle tissue, it is striated (the muscle fibres contain alternating light and dark bands (striations) perpendicular to the long axes of the fibres).
 Unlike skeletal muscle tissue, contraction is usually not under conscious control (involuntary).

-Smooth muscle tissue is located in the walls of hollow internal structures such as blood vessels, the stomach, intestines, and urinary bladder.
-Smooth muscle fibers are usually involuntary (not under conscious control), and they are nonstriated (smooth).
+Smooth muscle fibres are usually involuntary (not under conscious control) and nonstriated (smooth).
+Smooth muscle tissue is located in the walls of hollow internal structures such as blood vessels, the stomach, intestines, and the urinary bladder.
 Smooth muscle tissue, like skeletal and cardiac muscle tissue, can undergo hypertrophy.
-In addition, certain smooth muscle fibres, such as those in the uterus, retain their capacity for division and can grow by hyperplasia.
+Also, individual smooth muscle fibres, such as those in the uterus, retain their capacity for division and can grow by hyperplasia.

 Skeletal muscle tissue is named for its location - attached to bones.
-It is striated; the fibers (cells) contain alternating light and dark bands (striations) that are perpendicular to the long axes of the fibers.
-Skeletal muscle tissue can be made to contract or relax by conscious control (voluntary).
+It is striated; the fibres (cells) contain alternating light and dark bands (striations) perpendicular to the long axes of the fibres.
+Skeletal muscle tissue can be contracted or relaxed by conscious control (voluntary).

 All skeletal muscle fibres are not alike in structure or function.
-For example, skeletal muscle fibres vary in colour depending on their content of myoglobin (myoglobin stores oxygen until needed by the mitochondria).
+For example, skeletal muscle fibres vary in colour depending on myoglobin content (myoglobin stores oxygen until needed by the mitochondria).
 Skeletal muscle fibres contract with different velocities, depending on their ability to split Adenosine Triphosphate (ATP).
-Faster contracting fibres have greater ability to split ATP.
-In addition, skeletal muscle fibres vary with respect to the metabolic processes they use to generate ATP.
+Faster contracting fibres have a greater ability to split ATP.
+Also, skeletal muscle fibres vary concerning the metabolic processes they use to generate ATP.
 They also differ in terms of the onset of fatigue.
-Based on various structural and functional characteristics, skeletal muscle fibres are classified into three types: Type I fibres, Type II B fibres and type II A fibres.
+Based on various structural and functional characteristics, skeletal muscle fibres are classified into: Type I fibres, Type II B fibres and type II A fibres.

 Myoglobin & Mitochondria

-Myoglobin is a Protein and has oxygen bound to it, thus providing an extra reserve of oxygen so that the muscle can maintain a high level of activity for a longer period of time.
+Myoglobin is a Protein with oxygen bound to it, thus providing an extra reserve of oxygen so that the muscle can maintain a high activity level for a longer time.

 Mitochondria are known as the powerhouses of the cell.
 They act like a digestive system that takes in nutrients, breaks them down, and creates energy for the cell.